SukkoPera/WheelOfJoy/README.md

 WheelOfJoy only supports one button per joystick, but it has [a smaller brother](https://github.com/SukkoPera/WheelOfJoyMini) with only four ports that supports 2 buttons per joystick.

-The board plugs in the User Port, which means that in order to use it on a C16 or C116, you will need [a User Port card](https://github.com/SukkoPera/16up).
+The board plugs into the User Port, which means that in order to use it on a C16 or C116, you will need [a User Port card](https://github.com/SukkoPera/16up).

 ## Assembly
 I recommend soldering all the ports first, then the resistor arrays.
-Speaking of those, note that while RN1-8 are *bussed*, RN9 is *independent*.
+Speaking of those, note that while RN1-8 are *bussed*, RN9 is *independent*/*isolated*.
 You can replace the latter with 5 normal resistors soldered on every two adjacent holes.

 The adapter can be connected to the computer through a cable with a User Port connector on one side and a male DB-15 on the other.
 I did this so that the adapter can be placed more freely on the table so that all players can reach it comfortably.
 The adapter-end of the cable can also be soldered directly to it, if you prefer.
 Pin names are noted on the board, but here's a handy table: